-Let’s talk about constipation.
+Let’s talk about constipation and laxatives.
 We’ve all experienced it—the bloating, the inability to go “Number Two” no matter how hard we strain, the unsatisfactory bowel movements.
 The causes are numerous: IBS, pregnancy, certain medications, mental health issues, minor and serious medical conditions alike.
 However (a silver lining), copious cases of constipation have led researchers to acquire a solid list of natural remedies.
 Here are our top seven:

 1. Dietary Fiber: